 GSTR-1 is a return where details of sales are filed with the government.
 No tax has to be paid after filing this return.

-Now that you know how to go about becoming GST compliant, it’s important to keep your business up-to-date with the latest GST compliance requirements and avoid penalties.
-If you need more information about GST in general, make sure to visit the Finserv MARKETS.
+Now that you know how to become GST compliant, it’s important to keep your business up-to-date with the latest GST compliance requirements and avoid penalties.
+If you need more information about GST in general, make sure to visit the Bajaj Markets.
 The website offers a plethora of information about GST and other finance and taxation-related subjects.
-You can also get a lot of useful information about business loans, the latest government schemes, eligibility requirements, and so much more.
+You can also get a lot of helpful information about business loans, the latest government schemes, eligibility requirements, and so much more.